Acnchan8/KMC-CheckInWebApp/README.md

 The development of the KMC Classroom Check-In System was made possible by the concerted effort of Bakersfield College's Code Society students.
 This project saw the seamless integration of frontend and backend functionalities, thanks to the diverse skill set of each team member.
 Leadership was provided by Austin, Harlan, and Valeria, who each spearheaded their respective domains while also contributing significantly to development tasks.

-### Leadership and Contributions

-- **Austin Chan (GitHub: Acnchan8)** - Team Lead & Class Selection/Listing Function Developer: Guided overall project development while focusing on backend functionalities, specifically class selection and QR code information retrieval, to enhance user interaction.
-- **Harlan Phillips (GitHub: Harlan-Phillips)** - Backend Lead & CRUD Operations Specialist: Managed the backend team, leading the development of CRUD operations in Excel sheets, ensuring efficient data handling.
+### Frontend Development Team
 - **Valeria Cedillo Sanchez (GitHub: Vahlehria)** - Frontend Lead & Frontend Developer: Directed the frontend team, emphasizing user interface development and integration, ensuring the design's responsiveness and interactivity.

-### Frontend Development Team

 - **Roselyn Sierra (GitHub: coffe3bas3)** - Graphic Designer & Page Developer: Crafted the visual identity of the application through iconography, color schemes, and image selection, contributing to a cohesive and appealing user interface.
 Also, contributed to developing various pages, including those showcasing graphs and the scanning page, enhancing the app’s visual and functional appeal.
 - **Jacqueline Mendoza Ortiz (GitHub: JellyAngel03)** - Layout Designer: Engineered user-friendly page layouts, focusing on navigational ease and responsiveness, ensuring a seamless user experience.
 - **Fenoon Alrowhani (GitHub: Fen2206)** - User Interface Designer & Page Developer: Designed interactive elements like buttons and menus, playing a crucial role in crafting a dynamic and engaging user interface.
 Also, created key pages, including the graph display and QR scanning functionalities, contributing to a cohesive user interaction design.
 - **Destiny Mitchell (GitHub: dezzzmaa)** - User Experience Specialist: Analyzed and implemented design strategies to optimize the website, ensuring a satisfying and efficient user experience.

 ### Backend Development Team
+- **Austin Chan (GitHub: Acnchan8)** - Team Lead & Class Selection/Listing Function Developer: Guided overall project development while focusing on backend functionalities, specifically class selection and QR code information retrieval, to enhance user interaction.
+- **Harlan Phillips (GitHub: Harlan-Phillips)** - Backend Lead & CRUD Operations Specialist: Managed the backend team, leading the development of CRUD operations in Excel sheets, ensuring efficient data handling.
 - **Sandra Mata (GitHub: s-mata)** - Database Architect: Led the selection and schema design of the database system, laying the groundwork for robust data storage and retrieval mechanisms.
 Also, helped implement CRUD features, enhancing the app’s data management capabilities.
 - **Jerica Crowder (GitHub: jericacrowder)** - Data Validation Engineer: Implemented comprehensive validation checks to maintain data integrity, ensuring the reliability of user inputs and system outputs.
 Also, helped implement CRUD features, enhancing the app’s data management capabilities.
 - **Alonso Cardenas (GitHub: McSwiggle6ty9)** - QR Code Information Retrieval Developer: Developed the functionality for fetching information through QR code scans, integrating a key feature for user identification and data access.